DevOpsBootcamp/website/source/shell-navigation-os.rst

     A free online resoruce of learning bash programming.
 Covers some concepts we'll get to later in DOBC, but a good resoruce to have on hand.

+`Running rm -rf / on Linux`_
+    This video demonstrates what happens when you 'delete your hard-drive' on Linux.
+A fun watch!

 .. _BASH Programming - Introduction HOW-TO:
       http://tldp.org/HOWTO/Bash-Prog-Intro-HOWTO.html
+.. _Running rm -rf / on Linux: https://youtu.be/D4fzInlyYQo